Load line (watercraft): Reform and standardisation

-The more controversial vertical positioning of the mark was fixed by law in 1894, amending the previous law.
+The more controversial vertical positioning of the mark was fixed by the Merchant Shipping Act 1894, amending the previous law.

 The centre of this disc shall be placed at such level as may be approved by the Board of Trade below the deck-line marked under this Act and specified in the certificate given there-, under, and shall indicate the maximum load-line in salt water to which it shall be lawful to load the ship.

 Lloyd's Register were continuing to improve their own freeboard calculations, and by 1882 had settled on Freeboard Tables that took more hull form factors into account.
-These were formally adopted by the Board of Trade in 1894 and referenced by the Act to determine the position of the load line disc.
+These were formally adopted by the Board of Trade in 1894 and referenced by the act to determine the position of the load line disc.

 Wider adoption

 In 1906, laws were passed requiring foreign ships visiting British ports to be marked with a load line.
 It was not until 1930 (the 1930 Load Line Convention) that there was international agreement for universal application of load line regulations.

-In 1966 the International Convention on Load Lines was concluded in London which re-examined and amended the 1930 rules.
-The 1966 convention has since seen amendments in 1971, 1975, 1979, 1983, 1995 and 2003, none of which has entered into force.
+In 1966, the International Convention on Load Lines was concluded in London, re-examining and amending the 1930 rules.
+The 1966 convention has since seen amendments in 1971, 1975, 1979, 1983, 1995 and 2003, none of which have entered into force.